 Facebook-owned WhatsApp has launched a Beta version of its new multi-device capability for the instant messaging platform, where people can soon use desktop or web experiences on up to four devices, even when their smartphones are dead, with the same end-to-end encryption.

-WhatsApp head Will Cathcart announced the rollout of a limited public beta test for WhatsApp’s updated multi-device capability.
+WhatsApp head Will Cathcart announced a limited public beta test rollout for WhatsApp’s updated multi-device capability.

 Currently, the Beta is available with a limited group of testers who are part of WhatsApp’s Beta program and will be rolled out globally soon.